 Welcome to Life of a Lecturer.
 This is where I make my musings about my work and interests available to the wider world (whether this is a good thing has yet to be confirmed…) and where I post and re-post interesting facts, papers and articles.
 In addition, there are some members-only perks in development.

 Having first completed a degree in Agriculture & Biotechnology with a specialisation in Animal Health, I started working at Writtle University College in 2010 after completing my MSc in Animal Biology and Welfare.
-Over the years I have developed myself as an educator and course manager, and have been involved in a number of big projects, such as validation and revalidations of HE courses, development of new research areas, providing maths support to undergraduate students and a large multi-national multi-institution Erasmus+ funded project (TOPAS).
+I completed my Doctor of Education degree at Anglia Ruskin University researching evidence-based practice and course leadership in higher education, after which I took on a role leading Stage 2 of the Professional Doctorate in Health and Social Care.
+Over the years I have developed myself as an educator and course manager, and have been involved in a number of big projects, such as validation and revalidations of HE courses, development of new research areas, providing maths support to undergraduate students and a number large multi-national multi-institution Erasmus+ and DAAD funded projects.

-Currently my main focus is the use of evidence-based methods in animal health science, the interaction of animal nutrition and health and developing professionalism in graduates.
-In addition, I have a keen interest in HE Learning and Teaching research because I feel this helps me support my students.
-Currently, I am working on completing a doctoral a research project on evidence-based practice and course leadership in higher education.
+My main areas of focus are veterinary social science, the use of evidence-based methods in animal health science, and developing professionalism in graduates.
+In addition, I am involved in a number of innovative methodolical contributions to Grounded Theory Methodology, and I have a keen interest in HE Learning and Teaching research because I feel this helps me support my students.

-Outside of Writtle, I volunteer as a STEM Ambassador for ExploreSTEM, promoting the sciences to school learners.
-I chair the Accreditation and CPD Subcommittee of the British Society for Animal Science, and I am an assessor for the professional registers of the British Society for Animal Science, the Royal Society of Biology and the Science Council.
+Outside of work, I volunteer as a STEM Ambassador for ExploreSTEM, promoting the sciences to school learners.
+I am an assessor for the professional registers of the British Society for Animal Science, the Royal Society of Biology and the Science Council.
 Additionally, I am a reviewer for Veterinary Evidence and Journal of Biological Education.

 Enjoy your stay, and feel free to leave (nice) comments.